AdamStuckert/Gen711/Lab/Lab5_Transcriptome_Assembly.md

 RUNOUT=newt
 ```

+Ok, so jetstream is interpreting these all as separate lines.
+So to make your life easier, you can just paste this into a text editor (NOT Word!!) and then make it a single line.
+Paste that in.
+Or just type it all!
+It will give you the full life experience :)

 **Question 6:** how do the BUSCO scores compare between the assemblies?

 **Question 7:** how do the transrate scores compare between the assemblies?